-7 PROCEDURE
+5 PROCEDURE

-- A. Conduct a preliminary evaluation of specimen condition to assess the condition of crystal and face, the time displayed by mechanism immediately upon receipt, and any apparent shipping damage or material transfer due to shipping and handling.
-Also, note if mechanism is functioning or attempting to function. - B. Photograph the specimen(s) in the "as received condition" (ARC).
-Photodocumentation should depict a fair and accurate representation of characteristics deemed to be significant to the determination requested. - C. Conduct stereomicroscopic examinations of the specimen(s) in ARC to evaluate any damage present, the mechanism type, any identification markings, any exogenous deposits, as well as any other information deemed of value for the determinations requested. - D. Examine the timer for, and note any damage consistent with, impulsive loading if appropriate.
-These examinations are conducted using multiple lighting conditions.
-First examine the timer under ambient light to look for any characteristics associated with hand/dial interaction caused by forced contact.
-Next, examine the relevant timer surfaces with fiber optic lighting using as many incident angles as possible (particularly low angle) looking for indications of hand/dial interaction by forced contact to determine the time displayed by the mechanism when impulsively loaded.
-Then repeat the surface examinations in a darkened room using long and short wavelength UV lighting looking for characteristics of hand/dial interaction by forced contact, including luminous or phosphorescent material transfer between the surfaces. - E. Note the presence and nature of corrosion products, if any. - F. Perform x-ray radiography of the internal components of the device.
-Evaluate the movement type, the component positions, any internal damage, the power source, as well as any other information deemed to be of value for the determinations requested.

-- G. Conduct an internal visual examination of the movement and cavity noting any jeweler's markings, movement plate markings, and the condition of the mainspring or the internal power source.
-Note any calendar (day/date) position(s) as well as any component damage, blockage and/or misalignment. - H. If appropriate, remove timer power source and measure the source's terminal (no load) voltage. - I. Loss of power due to winding down of the mechanism or an exhausted battery can be ascertained by replacing the battery or winding the mechanism as appropriate. - J. Document findings in case notes after evaluation of all data determined to be of value.
+- A. Conduct a preliminary evaluation of specimen condition per METAL-210 and METAL-220.
+Assess the condition of crystal and face, the time displayed by mechanism immediately upon receipt, and any apparent shipping damage or material transfer due to shipping and handling.
+Also, note if mechanism is functioning or attempting to function. - B. Photograph the specimen(s) in the "as-received condition" (ARC).
+Photodocumentation should depict the characteristics deemed to be significant to the determination requested. - C. Conduct stereomicroscopic examinations of the specimen(s) in ARC to evaluate any damage present, the mechanism type, any identification markings, any exogenous deposits, as well as any other information deemed of value for the determinations requested. - D. Examine the timer for, and note any damage consistent with, impulsive loading if appropriate.
+These examinations are conducted using multiple lighting conditions. - 1.
+First examine the timer under ambient light to look for any characteristics associated with hand/dial interaction caused by forced contact. - 2.
+Next, examine the relevant timer surfaces with fiber optic lighting using several incident angles (particularly low angle) and directions looking for indications of hand/dial interaction by forced contact to determine the time displayed by the mechanism when forced contact occurred. - 3.
+Then repeat the surface examinations in a darkened room using long and short wavelength UV lighting looking for characteristics of hand/dial interaction by forced contact, including luminous or phosphorescent material transfer between the surfaces. - E. Note the presence and nature of corrosion products, if any. - F. Perform X-ray radiography of the internal components of the device.
+(See METAL-330.)
+Evaluate the movement type, the component positions, any internal damage, the power source, as well as any other information deemed to be of value for the determinations requested. - G. Conduct an internal visual examination of the movement and cavity noting any jeweler's markings, movement plate markings, and the condition of the mainspring or the internal power source.
+Note any calendar (day/date) position(s) as well as any component damage, blockage and/or misalignment. - H. If appropriate, remove timer power source and measure the source's terminal (no load) voltage.